 The song Breathing Like An Alien from the forthcoming album The People Always Pay, was released on Youtube on October 30th 2017 at midnight to Derek's world wide base of fans and supporters.
 The video for Breathing Like An Alien was shot exclusively in Dublin, Ireland.

 The song and video for Breathing Like An Alien are a true transatlantic production.

 The guitar solos and backing vocals were recorded in Ireland by Derek's old friend's and musical partners, Mick McDonald and Robbie Bray.

 The rest of the track was recorded in New York with Al Hemberger, Eric Starr and Nicole Lynch as the main musicians and collaborators.

-After music, art, and family, Derek’s greatest passion is for human rights.
+After music, art, and family, Derek's greatest passion is for human rights.
 He is an open and unashamed supporter of complete human equality.
-Derek regularly blogs about current events concerning human rights violations on his website and other social media platforms while speaking out publicly on these subjects no matter what the setting.
+Derek regularly blogs about current events concerning human rights violations on his social media website and other social media platforms while speaking out publicly on these subjects no matter what the setting.

 "If you would treat the tramp in the street as you would treat the king in the castle, you would have few problems in the understanding of people and life"